 7. Always remember the point of your conversations

-If you are getting impatient with how long your conversations are taking, or how stubborn your parent is acting, remember why you’re having these conversations in the first place — to keep them safe.
+If you are getting impatient with how long your conversations are taking, or how stubborn your parent is acting, remember why you’re having these conversations in the first place.
+You want them to be safe.

 Finally, put yourself in your mom or dad’s shoes.
 When you get to be their age, how would you want your children to talk to you about your driving?